jose-oc/josefo-developer/content/linux/eclipse-configure-to-have-exact-imports.en.md

 url: /en/blog/configure-eclipse-to-have-exact-imports/

 ---
-If you want to configure your eclipse IDE to have exact imports in your Java classes you should go to your eclipse settings, browse to _&#8216;organize imports&#8217;_ in the Java section and then type 99 instead of 1 in <span class="lang:default highlight:0 decode:true  crayon-inline ">number of imports needed for .*</span>
+If you want to configure your eclipse IDE to have exact imports in your Java classes you should go to your eclipse settings, browse to _&#8216;organize imports'_ in the Java section and then type 99 instead of 1 in <span class="lang:default highlight:0 decode:true  crayon-inline ">number of imports needed for .*</span>

 This way you will chage this: